thekitchen-pot/thekitchen-pot/src/content/blog/6-best-ductless-range-hood.md

   in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
 ---
 Technological advancement has led to incredible modernization of home equipment.
 One key area that has improved significantly is [kitchen air circulation](https://en.wikipedia.org/wiki/Kitchen_hood) systems.
-There has been inventions of  the best ductless range hoods, wall mounted ranges, under cabinet ranges, among other sophisticated equipment.
+There has been inventions of  the best ductless range hoods, wall mounted ranges, under cabinet ranges, among other sophisticated kitchen equipment.

 Besides the aesthetics, the best ductless range hood is an important aspect for better and healthier living.
 It is an important facet in any modern kitchen, as it ensures air quality at a moderate level.